Nestegis Apetala

 Plant Description

-Nestegis apetala typically grows as a small to medium-sized tree, reaching up to 10 meters in height, with a sturdy trunk and a dense, rounded crown.
+Nestegis apetala typically grows as a small to medium-sized tree, reaching up to 10 meters in height, with a sturdy trunk and a dense, rounded crown Discover more about native trees.
 Its most distinctive feature is its large, thick, leathery, dark green leaves, which are oblong to obovate, usually 10-15 cm long, and have entire (smooth) margins.
 The leaves are glossy on the upper surface and paler beneath.
 In spring (typically October to November), it produces inconspicuous, apetalous (lacking petals) greenish flowers in small clusters along the branches.
 These are followed by abundant, small, oval, fleshy drupes (fruit) that ripen from green to bright red or orange-red in autumn, providing a valuable food source for native birds.

 Quick Facts